-4.07 When the channel does not meet the specified limits or does not function properly, the channel must be sectionalized to the specific signaling system or equipment causing the problem.
-Testing between locations is accomplished by means of SMAS (either local or remote), testboard type jacks, or other access points as available.
-Once sectionalized, the defective signaling system or equipment will be tested and readjusted in accordance with the applicable Bell System Practices.
+d.07 When the channel does not meet the specified limits or does not function properly, the channel must be sectionalized to the specific signaling system or equipment causing the problem.
+Testing between locations is accomplished at the NI jacks, or other access points as available.
+Once sectionalized, the defective signaling system or equipment will be tested and readjusted in accordance with the applicable Practices and Section 313-120-101.